johnkchan/react-assessment/README.md

 ## Please complete following specs to provide user functionality:

 1. When a user clicks the "Get Top 10 Books by Ken Follet" button, a list of novels by author Ken Follett are fetched and displayed in an ordered list below.
-The JSON containing the data can be found in the repo's public folder, fetch all the data and diplay the book's titles. [x]
+The JSON containing the data can be found in the repo's public folder (BookList.JSON), fetch all the data and diplay the book's titles. [x]

 ![Screen Shot 2019-12-09 at 4 11 12 PM](https://user-images.githubusercontent.com/33639722/70474081-eefe8000-1a9f-11ea-854c-96f8e536fef4.png)